provenance-io/object-store/README.md

 ## Local Development

+In order to run locally a postgres connection and data directory is required.
+A base set of environment variables can be edited and sourced from `./bin/env`.

+## Running Locally

-The minimum required environment variables can be sourced from `./bin/env`.
-A postgres database connection is also required.
-The simplest way to get up and running is to leverage the container [here](https://github.com/provenance-io/p8e-scope-sdk/tree/main/dev-tools/compose) with `docker-compose up postgres -d`.
+The most common use case for `object-store` is to run it alongside `p8e` in order to write to the [Provenance Blockchain](https://provenance.io).
+The simplest way to get this up and running is [here](https://github.com/provenance-io/p8e-scope-sdk/tree/main/dev-tools/compose).